thedaviddias/bfdes.in/posts/property-based-testing.md

         }  // n.b.
 Stable implementation of the algorithm
       }
     }
-    sort(0, a.length-1)  // Run the routine on the whole array }
+    sort(0, a.length-1)  // run the routine on the whole array }
 }
 ```